tjgalvin/C3171_Reduction/README.md

 Contains the rpfits file names and their directory structure so that the repository can be regenerated again easily if a complete redownload of raw data is needed.

+## model.py

+This suffix on teh reduction_7 and reduction_9 python files will attempt to use the uvfmeas spectrum outputs from the initial calibration to produce a consistent spectrum for the secondary and subsequent science data.

+The `Plots_Model`, `f7700_Model` and `f9500_Model` folders contain the outputs from these processing scripts